How we identify high ability students

-Kindergarten high ability identification process-Letters were sent on March 31, 2017 to the parents

-    of the newly identified high ability students.
+Kindergarten high ability identification process-Letters were sent to the parents of newly identified high ability students on March 29.

-    Second grade high ability identification process-Letters were sent on March 31, 2017 to the parents

-    of the newly identified high ability students.
+Second grade high ability identification process-Letters were sent to the parents of newly identified high ability students on March 29.

-    Fifth grade high ability identification process-Letters were sent on March 31, 2017 to the parents

-    of the newly identified high ability students.
+Fifth grade high ability identification process-Letters were sent to the parents of newly identified high ability students on March 29.

 - Grades 1,3 and 4-These are informal years for high ability identification.
-Students only do spring

-    achievement testing if they are nominated by a teacher.
+Students only do spring achievement testing if they are nominated by a teacher.
 This testing will occur in May.

 Identifying students who are new to the Corporation Please send recent achievement and aptitude test reports to your child's school so that the correct placement is made for your child.
 Principals are in charge of the placement of all students.